RubyMine supports integration with the Node.js framework thus enabling running, debugging, and unit testing of Node.js applications.

 - Installing and Removing External Software Using Node Package Manager

 Install and enable the NodeJS plugin.

 The plugin is not bundled with RubyMine, but it is available from the RubyMine plugin repository.
 Once enabled, the plugin is available at the IDE level, that is, you can use it in all your RubyMine projects.
 See Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins for details.

 - Restart RubyMine for the changes to take effect.

 The Node.js plugin introduces the following changes to the RubyMine UI:

 - Node.js page is added to the Settings dialog box.

 - Run/debug configurations are added.

-- In the Node.js page, specify the location of the desired Node.js interpreter.
+- On the Node.js and NPM page that opens, specify the location of the desired Node.js interpreter.

 RubyMine displays the version of the interpreter.